chelseybaker/iOSMessageExport/README.md

 * Emojis would only show up when viewing the pages in Safari.
 * Images and videos are visible within the message threads, but all other content is linked.
 * Files are overwritten without checking to see if one already exists.
+* If you get an error about the DateTime module, please see this CPAN article on installing modules: http://www.cpan.org/modules/INSTALL.html

 Basic steps: